 Customers like to flex their knowledge of topics about brands they love.
 Take sports fans for example.
 Ask them a question about their favorite team, and they’ll tell you more than you need to know.
 This trivia challenge from the Green Bay Packers is a perfect example.
 Each week, a new question is posted for fans to guess the answer to.
 The previous week’s answer and the winner are also revealed.

 Try a weekly trivia contest of your own.
 Whether the questions are related to your brand (like the Packers), to your industry (maybe you’re a car dealership asking classic car questions) or to pop culture, the premise is the same — weekly questions with weekly winners will get folks coming back time and time again.
 You can even plan out your questions in advance, and put your campaign on autopilot.

 Branded Instagram galleries

 Social media platforms like Instagram are changing the way many brands interact with customers.
 Your customers and fans can be powerful brand ambassadors.
 Harness this potential with branded hashtag galleries.
 Check out what West Elm does with their branded gallery.
 Customers post their interior design projects complete with their West Elm finds and tag @westelm.

 You can do the same thing using ShortStack’s Instagram hashtag feeds.
-Ask your fans to post to Instagram, and to include the @mention of your business profile and a branded hashtag.
+Ask your fans to post to Instagram and to include a branded hashtag.
 Then, feature posts from your customers or create a gallery of submissions on a ShortStack landing page.
 Learn more about creating feeds in our guide.